ARMmbed/BLEIntros/Docs/mbed_OS/mbed_OS_BLE_Apps.md

 In mbed Classic, all application callbacks execute in handler mode (interrupt context). mbed OS comes with its own scheduler, [MINAR](https://github.com/ARMmbed/minar), which encourages an asynchronous programming style based on thread-mode callbacks (non-interrupt user context).
 With mbed OS, application code is made up entirely of callback handlers.
 We don’t even expose `main()` to users; instead; you should use `app_start()`.
 Please refer to [MINAR's documentation](https://github.com/ARMmbed/minar#impact) to understand its impact.

+**Tip:** An expended version of the MINAR documentation is avaialble in the [mbed OS user guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/MINAR/).

 ## Guidelines for application code